Lamanaable/TDS-Group-Project/Data_exploration/README.md

 ----------------------------------------------------------------------------------------------------

 10.rename_cols\
-A bit of code to remae variable names neatly for reporting and plots\
+A bit of code to rename variable names neatly for reporting and plots\

 ----------------------------------------------------------------------------------------------------
 Folders: